Passing California Smog Tests

 0.88 + (0.88 + 2025)/3500 = 1.46 %CO

 Good: exactly the same as my test report below.
-Look at the stricter limits for the 79-83 vehicles
+Now look at the stricter limits for the 79-83 vehicles:

 0.88 + (0.88 + 2025)/3500 = 1.26 %CO